 Method 3: Make weights with large buckets.
 You might like to use buckets of at least 5 US gal (19 L) in size.
 You can fill the buckets with sand or water.
 You can use an overhand knot to tie braided ropes to the bucket handles.

 The reinforced attachment points offer reinforcement.
 You can remain confident your shelter will stay in place.
 It is also convenient and easy to install.
 It comes will all the tools you need to set it up.
-I also like the fact that it is compact and portable with the entire set weighing only 4.6 pounds.
+I also like that it is compact and portable, with the entire set weighing only 4.6 pounds.

 As you can see, there are many canopies available.
 Choose one with a durable fabric to protect you from the rain and also shield you from the summer sun.